• Give

 About

-Makiko Yamauchi,Finance Manager, spent many years in various finance and leadership roles with GE Healthcare and other multinational corporations, and is excited to bring her experiences in financial analysis and budgeting to Crossroads Fund.
+Makiko Y.,Finance Manager, spent many years in various finance and leadership roles with GE Healthcare and other multinational corporations, and is excited to bring her experiences in financial analysis and budgeting to Crossroads Fund.
 Outside of work, she volunteers with art and literature organizations in Chicago, including Old Town School of Folk Music, Steppenwolf and Story Luck.
 A native of Tokyo, she holds a Bachelor of Arts from Japan and an MBA from the US, and now calls Chicago home.

-Communications Associate
+Communications Manager

 • Crossroad Fund's

-Communications Associate
+Communications Manager

 • Pronoun